-Achieving a low-carbon future necessitates that public and private sectors work together to facilitate the harmonization of complex, interconnected, emissions-free systems that break path dependencies and allow organizations to work together on climate solutions.
+Achieving a low-carbon future necessitates that public and private sectors work together to facilitate the harmonisation of complex, interconnected, emissions-free systems that break path dependencies and allow organisations to work together on climate solutions.
 Across all segments of the economy, government, businesses, and consumers, as well as finance and technology, will play key roles in the paradigm shift towards net-zero transformation.

 Land and agriculture continue to be an economic driver for both developed and developing economies and a source of livelihood for vulnerable communities.
 The approach taken to achieve a low carbon food and land-use system requires that public and private sectors coordinate to ensure social protections are in place for those affected by changes in existing food and land-use systems.